NOT UNDER THE LAW BUT UNDER GRACE

 Under the Law of Moses, each man was to bring his offering to the Tabernacle or the Temple and there the priest would enable him to worship in the specified manner.
 But each saint of the new covenant is required to offer to God the spiritual sacrifices coming from the consecration and joy of his or her personality.

-Ye also, as lively [living] stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (I Peter 2:5)

 It is true that the animal sacrifices have been done away in Christ.
 But this must not leave the impression that the believer of the new covenant is free to go about his business as he sees fit, to pursue his own desires.
 Rather, his worship is to be the offering of his entire personality—a much more intense, much more demanding service of worship.